vramework/vramework-website/content/code.md

 ## API Permissions

-Permissions in vramework are done on the route layer.
-You can in theory also do it within the functions themselves, I just find it more convienient to do those checks outside since they tend to be quite repetitive.
+Permissions in vramework are done on the routeing layer.
+You can in theory also do it within the functions themselves, I just find it more convenient to do those checks outside since they tend to be quite repetitive.

-So in our usecases we have multiple different actor types (Admin, Consultant, User).
+So in our use cases, we have multiple different actor types (Admin, Consultant, User).
 Each one can get access to certain APIs based on their role OR permissions OR both.
 Hence we have this greedy mechanism to try doing that:

 ```typescript